 How the English Language Came to Be: A Brief History

-The English language has historically borrowed words heavily from other tongues (known as loanwords), and is part of the reason why we have such a rich vocabulary compared with every other language on the planet.
-England had cultural contact with many other races and tribes throughout its history – for example the Roman, Viking and Norman invasions brought Latin, Norse and French to Britain, respectively.
+The English language has historically borrowed words heavily from other tongues (known as loanwords).
+This is part of the reason why we have such a rich vocabulary.
+England had cultural contact with many other races and tribes throughout its history.
+For example, the Roman, Viking, and Norman invasions brought Latin, Norse, and French to Britain, respectively.

-Nowadays, it’s very difficult even to speak English without using words borrowed from other sources – a great deal of English vocabulary comes from Latin, Greek, German, French and other languages besides, and even extremely common vocabulary like street, wine, marriage, take and husband are non-Anglish in origin.
+Nowadays, it’s very difficult even to speak English without using words borrowed from other sources.
+A great deal of English vocabulary comes from Latin, Greek, German, French and other languages.
+Even extremely common vocabulary like street, wine, marriage, take, and husband are non-Anglish in origin.

-take the first few paragraphs of the article for the USA, for example (or as it is known in Anglish, The Banded Folkdoms of Americksland (BFA):
+Take the first few paragraphs of the article for the USA, for example.
+In Anglish, it is known as The Banded Folkdoms of Americksland (BFA):